Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 26 Oktober 2024 22.23.38 UTC
+- WIB: Sabtu, 26 Oktober 2024 23.28.48 UTC
-- WITA: Sabtu, 26 Oktober 2024 23.23.38 UTC
+- WITA: Minggu, 27 Oktober 2024 00.28.48 UTC
-- WIT: Minggu, 27 Oktober 2024 00.23.38 UTC
+- WIT: Minggu, 27 Oktober 2024 01.28.48 UTC

 Kutipan Inspiratif:
-"Knowledge is like underwear.
-It is useful to have it, but not necessary to show it off."
+"The negative side of the American Dream comes when people pursue success at any cost, which in turn destroys the vision and the dream."

-Kategori: funny
+Kategori: success